antonpaquin/homelab/pulumi/top/azumanga/docs/nebula/README.md

 sudo nebula -config /etc/nebula/nebula.yaml
 ```

+It may ask for your laptop's password to let you run this command as root.

 You should see log lines with some blue text scrolling by.
 Leave the terminal running in the background.
 You are connected as long as the program is running.